PE Curriculum Statement 2023- 2024

 - Year 4 attend weekly swimming and water safety lessons.

-- PE is further supported by City in the Community (games and athletics) and Get Set 4 PE, which enable teachers to offer a variety of sports and develop students' skills.
+- PE is further supported by Get Set 4 PE, which enables teachers to offer a variety of sports and develop students' skills.

 - Key Stage 1- To encourage lifelong participation they access a range of learning experiences which support the development of competent and confident movers.
 (See curriculum overview)